 Petrified Forest National Park

-With the park’s emphasis on nature, it might surprise some that architectural treasures also abound.
-On the south side, the remains of a 100-room compound occupied more than 600 years ago by the Ancestral Puebloan people can be seen at Puerco Pueblo, along with nearby petroglyphs.
-It’s one of numerous archaeological sites in the park that also include Agate House, an eight-room pueblo built of petrified wood and occupied between 1050 and 1300.
+The magical work of nature is not the only attraction on display here.
+Visitors can also see the remains of Puerco Pueblo, a 100-room compound occupied by Ancestral Puebloan people some 600 years ago.
+It’s one of many archaeological sites in the park that also include Agate House, an 8-room pueblo built of petrified wood and occupied between 1050 and 1300.
+Continue the tour farther north to experience firsthand the spectacular scenery and cultural traditions of the Navajo Nation and Hopi Tribe.

 For More Information